War of the Austrian Succession

-Its pretext was the right of Maria Theresa to succeed her father Emperor Charles VI as ruler of the Habsburg monarchy.
-France, Prussia and Bavaria saw it as an opportunity to challenge Habsburg power, while Maria Theresa was backed by Britain, the Dutch Republic and Hanover, collectively known as the Pragmatic Allies.
-As the conflict widened, it drew in other participants, among them Spain, Sardinia, Saxony, Sweden and Russia.
+Its immediate pretext was the succession of Maria Theresa as ruler of the Habsburg monarchy, which was challenged by France, Prussia, and Bavaria.
+Maria Theresa was backed by Britain, the Dutch Republic, and Hanover, which were collectively known as the Pragmatic Allies.
+As the conflict widened, it drew in other participants such as Spain, Savoy, Saxony, Sweden, and Russia.

-Prussia occupied Silesia in 1740 and repulsed Austrian efforts to regain it, although Austria and Sardinia defeated Spanish attempts to regain their territories in Northern Italy.
-By early 1748, France had conquered most of the Austrian Netherlands but a British naval blockade was crippling their trade and the state was close to bankruptcy.
-The stalemate led to the Treaty of Aix-la-Chapelle (1748) which confirmed Maria Theresa in her titles but failed to resolve underlying tensions between the signatories, many of whom were unhappy with the terms.
-France achieved minimal gains for vast expenditure, while the Spanish failed to recover Menorca or Gibraltar, ceded to Britain in 1713.
+The war began when Prussia occupied the Austrian province of Silesia in 1740.
+By early 1748, France held most of the Austrian Netherlands, but was close to bankruptcy due to the cost of the war and a crippling British naval blockade.
+The Treaty of Aix-la-Chapelle confirmed Maria Theresa in her titles but failed to resolve underlying tensions between the signatories, many of whom were unhappy with the terms.
+France achieved minimal gains for vast expenditure, and the Spanish gained the Duchies of Parma, Piacenza and Guastalla, as well as repelling a British invasion of South America.